 - Getting tested for coronavirus

-- How does testing and tracking work?
+- How does testing and tracing work?

 - Understanding your COVID-19 PCR test results